Magik: The Labors of Magik

+Blood Hunt

+During the "Blood Hunt" storyline, Magik saves a Siberian village from a group of vampires led by a vampire version of Ilya Muromets.

+Name

+Due to East Slavic naming customs, the surname "Rasputin" becomes "Rasputina" for a woman.
+The comics have gone back and forth with the spelling, much like with Natasha Romanoff / Romanova, but, as of 2025, her solo book uses the spelling "Rasputina."

 Powers and abilities

 Teleportation

-Magik has the mutant ability to teleport herself and others through time and space from one location to another.
+Illyana Rasputina possesses the mutant ability to teleport herself and others through time and space from one location to another.
 She initially did this by summoning what she calls "stepping discs," which were part of a dimension known as Limbo.
-Claremont wrote dialogue for Kitty Pryde that identified Magik's powers with science fiction author Larry Niven's stepping disks, a concept that first appeared in his 1970 novel Ringworld.

-When Illyana called for a stepping disc she had to use Limbo as a midway point before she could teleport to an alternate location.
-Magik has succeeded in teleporting herself across continents, from one continent to another, and even interplanetary and intergalactic distances on occasion.

-Unlike most teleporters in the Marvel Universe, Magik can teleport through time as well as space.
+When she calls for a stepping disc she has to use Limbo as a midway point before she can teleport to an alternate location.
+Rasputina has succeeded in teleporting herself across continents, from one continent to another, and even interplanetary and intergalactic distances on occasion.
+Unlike most teleporters in the Marvel Universe, she can teleport through time as well as space.
 She has teleported moments, days or centuries into the past or future.
-Especially early on, she had difficulty modulating this ability and would often inadvertently travel through time and space when intending to teleport only through space.
-The greater the distance over which she teleported, the greater the possible margin of error in terms of her arriving at the point of time she intended.

-After Illyana absorbed all of Limbo, the stepping discs ceased to exist; now when Illyana teleports, hellish images of ghosts, dragons, or other supernatural creatures appear.
+After Rasputina absorbed all of Limbo, the stepping discs ceased to exist; now when she teleports, hellish images of ghosts, dragons, or other supernatural creatures appear.

 Sorcery

-Magik is the sorceress supreme of her Limbo dimension.

-In Limbo, Magik is able to cast any magic spell that Belasco could, having had access to his store of sorcerous knowledge.
-Her sorcery is a unique mix of black magic that she learned from Belasco and white magic she was taught by an alternative-reality Ororo Munroe.
+Illyana Rasputina is the sorceress supreme of her Limbo dimension.
+In Limbo, she is able to cast any magic spell that Belasco could, having had access to his store of sorcerous knowledge.
+Her sorcery is a unique mix of black magic and white magic.
+Belasco taught her Black magic, while she learned white magic from Ororo Munroe.

-On Earth, her magic was limited to astral projection, sensing mystical presences, scrying, and casting very simple spells.
-In X-Infernus, she uses magic of a seemingly greater strength than she could previously use in Earth's dimension.
-Since absorbing Limbo and becoming Doctor Strange's disciple, Illyana's magic on Earth has been considerably stronger, such as when she used spells she learned from Doctor Strange to destroy advanced Sentinels.
+On Earth, Rasputina demonstrates astral projection, sensing mystical presences, scrying, and casting very simple spells.
+She uses magic of a seemingly greater strength than she could previously use in Earth's dimension.
+Since absorbing Limbo and becoming Doctor Strange's disciple, her magic on Earth has been considerably stronger, such as when she used spells she learned from Doctor Strange to destroy advanced Sentinels.

-Eldritch armor

-The more Magik uses her magical power, the more mystical armor appears on her body, in addition to demonic features such as horns and hooves.
+The more Rasputina uses her magical power, the more mystical armor appears on her body, in addition to demonic features such as horns and hooves.
 The armor deflects or limits attacks, both physical and magical.
-Illyana's armor also provides protection from the Transmode Virus.
-The armor also provides Illyana with super-strength, which she displayed by being able to toss the giant demon S'ym off of her several feet.
+Her armor also provides protection from the Transmode Virus.
+The armor also provides Rasputina with superhuman strength, which she displayed by being able to toss the giant demon S'ym off of her several feet.